 Water main renewals

-As the water main system ages and deteriorates, we replace pipes and keep the system in good working order.
+As the water main system ages and deteriorates, we replace pipes to ensure you have a reliable water supply.

 We normally upgrade a section at a time (approximately 200 metres), and try to minimise the impact on customers, as well as on other services, and the environment .